Terms of service

 > Graphics design or branding

-If you require immediate or off-hour assistance for URGENT matters, please let us know.
-We can usually assign an expert to the case within one business day or less.
+If you require immediate or off-hour assistance for URGENT matters, please let us know or contact us via telephone.
 These such requests will be invoiced at a rate of “time and a half”.
 For example, a request that requires 1.0 hour will incur a charge of 1.5 hours.

 Just ask.
 We are here to help!
 If there might be a problem with your website OR you want to discuss possible changes or improvements to your website, then don’t hesitate to contact us.